grishma-2005/Ticket-Center/README.md

+> ⚠️ This project is **proprietary**.
+All rights reserved.
+Do not reuse or distribute any part of this code without permission.

 # DS Edify - Ticket Center Dashboard

 A React-based admin dashboard for managing support tickets within the DS Edify system.
 This project allows administrators to view, update, and create tickets with status changes and search functionality.